Last Updated on

-The first full face snorkel mask was developed by Tribord and released in 2014.
-Full face snorkel masks cover your whole face from forehead to chin.
+A full face snorkel mask covers your whole face.
 They have 2 separate sections inside the mask.
 The top section is for viewing, and the lower for breathing.
-They have a silicone skirt that runs around the edge of your face, creating a waterproof seal.

 Full face snorkeling masks vs traditional snorkel masks

-One of the main reasons people enjoy full face snorkel masks so much is because they allow you breathe through both the mouth and nose.
-This such a more natural way of breathing.
+One of the main reasons people enjoy full face snorkel masks so much is because they let you breathe using both your mouth and nose.
+This is a much more natural way of breathing.

-Fogging and leaking are the biggest complaints with traditional snorkel masks.
+Fogging and leaking are the two biggest complaints with traditional snorkel masks.
 Sometimes, no matter what you try, you can't stop a conventional mask from fogging.
-With the new full face snorkel masks, the fogging is either eliminated completely or drastically reduced (depending on the brand).
+With the new full face snorkel masks, the fogging is either completely eliminated or drastically reduced (depending on the brand).

-Just like a traditional snorkel mask, full face masks leak if it's not the correct size for your face.
-This is the most important thing when choosing a mask.
-The size needs to be correct - and when buying online, the company you purchase from should have a good returns policy in case you need to swap it for a different size.
+Just like a traditional snorkel mask, a full face mask will leak if it's not the correct size for your face.
+This is the most important thing when choosing a mask - the size needs to be correct.
+When buying online, make sure the company you purchase from has a good returns policy in case you need to swap it over for a different size.

-If you love leisurely snorkeling, then absolutely you should!
+If you love a leisurely snorkel, then absolutely you should!
 Recent innovations in full face masks are a big improvement over conventional snorkel masks.
 The new designs make snorkeling an astonishing and unforgettable experience.
 These masks are comfortable and easy to use.

 After the initial adjustment of the elastic straps, you'll quickly realize how much fun these are.
 There is no need to stop to empty out water, defog, or re-adjust the straps.